 The United States spends more on healthcare than any other country in the world.
 For many Americans, this translates to expensive premiums and mounting medical bills if they are injured or fall ill unexpectedly.
 Medical debt comes in many forms, including expenses for prescription medication, recurring treatments, surgical procedures, and hospital emergency room bills.
-Many people become overwhelmed with debt to the point where they consider a medical bankruptcy.
+Many people in Phoenix and Tucson become overwhelmed with debt to the point where they consider a medical bankruptcy.

 What Is Medical Bankruptcy?